TheoryofShadows/nftsol/docs/platform-wallets.md

 ## 4. Configure the backend

 * The server now reads all wallet public keys from environment variables via `server/wallet-config.ts`.
-* Missing variables throw an error in production; during local development the code falls back to placeholder addresses and logs a warning.
+* Missing variables throw an error in production; during local development the code falls back to placeholder addresses, **but** the API marks them as unconfigured so the dashboard and on-chain flows refuse to use them.
+* The admin UI and purchase flow will now block transactions (and disable copy buttons) until real public keys are provided, preventing accidental transfers to placeholders.
 * No private keys are generated or stored.
 Any actions requiring a signature (e.g., monthly reward distribution) should be initiated from a secure workstation where Phantom can sign the transaction.

 Restart the backend after updating the environment.
 The health endpoint